MitchellTesla/Python-3.9.1/README.md

 Keep notice that experimental branches may have bugs and issues from time to time.

-The 'main' branch has NO Modifications or Integrations to the Python 3.9.1 stable release, and the standard libraries archive can be downloaded and unpacked in main.
+The 'main' branch/repository has NO Modifications or Integrations to the Python 3.9.1 stable release, and the standard libraries archive can be downloaded and unpacked in main.

 To Download the archive containing all the documents for this version of Python 3.9.1 in